indexiz/module-spam-customer/README.md

-# module-spam-customer
+# Indexiz_SpamCustomer module

-Indexiz Spam Customer Detection module
+This module helps your Magento 2 store from spam customers to be registered.